danschlz/danschulz.github.io/books.md

 Bolano, _The Savage Detectives_ and _2666_.
 My favorite author.
 His two big novels are the best and worth every bit of effort.

 Borges, _Ficciones_.
 These stories are the easiest way to describe my taste in fiction.
-Philosophical literature with layers and layers of meaning that rewards rereading.
+Philosophical literature with layers of meaning that reward rereading.
 Tlön, Uqbar, Orbis Tertius is my favorite, but I come back to all of them frequently.

 Adams, _Watership Down_.
 A story about rabbits that says profound things about friendship, mythology, fertility, totalitarianism, and more.

 Sebald, _Austerlitz_.
-Sebald without question writes the most beautiful prose I've had the pleasure of reading.
+Sebald is perhaps the most sublime prose stylist.

 Zweig, _The World of Yesterday_.
 A literary memoir and first person take on what it was like to watch the world get obliterated in the first half of the twentieth century.
 A reminder that history can reset itself in a single generation.